bruceravel/larch-plugin-tutorial/diffkk/README.md

 &lt;diffKK Group>
 ```

-The plugin then goes on to define the `kk()` and `plotkk()`
+The plugin then goes on to define the `kk()` and `plotkk()` functions.
+Using the `dkk` group defined by the commmand above, you can perform
-functions.
-These perform the KK transform and plot the results.
+the KK transform and plot the results.
+These commands post a plot
-These commands
+to the screen:

 ```
 larch> dkk.kk()
 larch> dkk.plotkk()
 ```

-post this plot to the screen:

 ![diffKK analysis of copper foil](diffkk_copper.png)